 A breast cancer diagnosis can be overwhelming and once treatment begins patients can have a lot of worries on their minds.
 When they begin to experience symptoms because of their treatment the lines between what is considered normal and not normal can be very blurry.
 As are the lines between symptoms that can’t be avoided and ones that can.
 While some symptoms are harder to cope with than others, in more cases than not your doctor and care team can come up with a plan for you to cope with them better.
-They may not be able to completely eradicate some symptoms, but they may be able to help you find some relief.
+They may not be able to completely eradicate some symptoms, but they may be able to help you find some relief if you track your breast cancer symptoms

 That being said, the first step towards receiving the care you need starts with listening to your body.
 When it comes to any type of medical care, you need to act as your own medical advocate and to fight for what you need.
 One way to do this is to present your doctor with a detailed log and notes regarding any symptoms you may be experiencing.